willbernascimento/bkp-dotfiles/README.md

-# Backup your dot files and dir for Emacs, Vim e ZSH installation
+# Backup your dot files and directories for Emacs, Vim e ZSH installation

 This is a simple script for dot files and directories backups.
 This script sync files and directories for Emacs, Vim, (oH My)Zsh with a dotfile-bkp directory in your home dir.